Updated: Jun 20

 linkage, called a glycosidic bond.
 The most renowned dietary disaccharides are maltose, lactose and sucrose.

 Maltose is a disaccharide made in plants.
 It is formed from two units of glucose joined by an alpha bond.
 Maltose is the building block for starch.
-Alpha link or bonds can be broken down by the body, so the starch is readily digested as maltose will be broken into glucose (monosaccharide).
+Alpha links or bonds can be broken down by the body, so the starch is readily digested as maltose will be broken into glucose (monosaccharide).

 Maltose or malt sugar is formed by the hydrolysis (partial digestion) of starch and glycogen in germinating grains.
 A process used in making malt and alcoholic drinks.